 Making sense of travel

-To summarize, reinventing travel is about investing time and effort in understanding (stories), making deep connection, and sharing values and emotions with friends across cultures and continents.
+To summarize, reinventing travel is about investing time and effort in understanding (stories), making deep connection, and sharing values across cultural divides.

 It is also about breaking stereotypes.
-Italy is not Venice, and Africa is not starving children.
-Africa is Davide the grogo maker hugging his cousin, and Risilene’s birthday celebration.
-France is Charlotte singing in the festival kitchen.
-Poland is the forest blossom and the fog in the swamp.
+Africa is not starving children.
+To me, Africa is Davide the grogo maker hugging his cousin.
+France is not Paris - it is Charlotte singing in the festival kitchen.
+Poland is not Kraków, but rather the forest blossom.
 And Italy?
-It is Ahmed from Pisa, and his vigorous song near children’s football field.
+It is not Venice, but it is Ahmed’s vigorous song near children’s football field (Guess what, not all Italian boys are called Leonardo!)

 It is also about laughter, gaining perspective and letting go our naïve ideas about how the world should be.
 Ahmed’s song in the video says: